defi-space/ds-trading/README.md

-# DS-Agents: Autonomous Trading Agents for Paradex
+# ds-trading-agents: Autonomous Trading Agents for Paradex

-DS-Agents is a multi-agent system designed for automated trading on the Paradex platform.
+ds-trading-agents is a multi-agent system designed for automated trading on the Paradex platform.
 It allows you to run up to four autonomous agents, each powered by a different large language model (LLM), to execute trading strategies, manage goals, and interact with the Paradex API.

 ## Features